Check the list below to ensure you've covered all your bases

 Who are we?

-We are a group of passionate community volunteers that hope to preserve the integrity of small local eateries as they adjust to the new circumstances brought by COVID-19.
+We are a group of passionate community volunteers that hope to preserve the integrity of small local eateries as they adjust to the new circumstances brought on by COVID-19.
 We are working to increase community interaction, galvanize consumer support, and develop financial self-supporting mechanisms for small eateries.

 Wait!
 What and Where is Forest Hills?